HeshamReffat/weatherapp/README.md

 utils contains constants and helper methods

+Theme contains the dark and light themes

 ## appFeatures
+Flavors: [dev,staging,production]
+AppIcon changes depend on flavor
+Theme switch

-Cashing the data for offline access request the data from network using Dio error Handling for network layer and local layer unit test for api calls state management using provider
+Cashing the data for offline access request the data from network using Dio error Handling for network layer and local layer unit test for api call state management using provider
+GeoLocating for getting the user location and get weather for his city all cities are stored in local json file multithreading for heavy tasks